microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_arm_template/_index.md

   --parameters azuredeploy.parameters.json
   ```

-  Upon completion, you will have new VM installed as a single-host k3s cluster which is already projected as an Azure Arc enabled Kubernetes cluster in a new resource group.
+  Upon completion, you will have new VM installed as a single-host k3s cluster which is already projected as an Azure Arc-enabled Kubernetes cluster in a new resource group.

   ![Azure resource group](./01.png)